r0sies/training.artemis.gpu/_episodes/03-Artemis.md

 module load cuda/8.0.44
 ```

-Now, if you have tried to run it, you will find that you cannot - that is because you are on a ***login node***, i.e. there is not GPU there.
+Now, if you have tried to run it, you will find that you will get no output - that is because you are on a ***login node***, i.e. there is no GPU there.
 If you want to use a GPU you must run your code on a gpu node!
 There is one on the training node we are using today to speed things up.
 And there are several more you can access normally.

-Let's write a pbs script to get our code running, creat a new file called '''hello.pbs'''
+Let's write a pbs script to get our code running, create a new file called '''hello.pbs'''
 ```
 #! /bin/bash